payeverworldwide/sdk-php/README.md

 This repository contains the open source PHP SDK that allows you to access payever from your PHP app.

 This library follows semantic versioning.
 Read more on [semver.org][1].

+Please note: this SDK is used within the payever plugins.
+It is NOT suitable for custom API integrations.
+If you would like to integrate with us via API, please visit https://docs.payever.org/shopsystems/api and follow the instructions and code examples provided there.

 ## Troubleshooting